-Join Turi McKinley for an in-depth discussion in this video Design thinking mindset, part of Design Thinking: Lead Change in Your Organization.
+Join Turi McKinley for an in-depth discussion in this video Design thinking mindset, part of Learning Design Thinking: Lead Change in Your Organization.

 - The best design thinking teams and leaders tend to approach hard questions and ambiguity with a mind set of six characteristics.
 The first, asking "What if?"
 The first part of the mind set is this welcoming of big ideas and unusual perspectives.
 Listen for ideas that feed one another.
 Those classic "Yes, and" moments, where people are working together and their ideas just keep building on each other.